-“A Place for the Unwilling” is a narrative adventure game set in the last days of a dying city.
-No puzzles or “game over” screens, just you, the city and the dozens of stories which are taking place in there.
-Time never stops in the city, and the ending keeps getting closer.
+“A Place for the Unwilling” is a narrative experience set in the last days of a dying city.
+No puzzles or “game over” screens, just you, the city and dozens of stories to discover.
+Time never stops in this city and the ending keeps getting closer.

 – Dossier –